ghost33218/SmartKisan/README.md

 SmartKisan aims to bring **modern digital farming tools** into the hands of farmers.

 ---
 Link to website :  smart-kisan-psi.vercel.app
+Deployed using vercel
 ---

 # 📱 Project Overview